 - Sharon Greenberger, President & CEO, YMCA of Greater New York

 11:15am Panel: Women’s Think Tank: Ideas, Solutions and Innovations

 Women entrepreneurs of all ages, races, and ethnicities are having an increasingly large impact on New York City’s economy.
 But even as the number of female-owned firms is soaring in every borough, the city has only just begun to harness the full potential of women entrepreneurs.
 This session serves as a think tank, an “ideas organization”, that promotes critical thinking and innovative solutions on issues related to women.
-What are the resources necessary to provide a safe environment for women to develop their businesses and organizations while balancing their practical life?
+What are the resources necessary to provide a safe environment for women to develop.
 We discuss.

 - Marlene Cintron, President, Bronx Overall Economic Development Corporation